 Best On-The-Go Denture Cleaner: Cleanadent Cleansing Wipes

 Best Denture Cleaner Paste: Fresh’n Brite Denture Cleaning Paste

-The Cleanadent Cleansing Wipes are ADA-approved for effectiveness (when used as directed).
-These wipes are specially formulated to remove food particles, plaque, and denture adhesives.
-They also clean your palate and gums, while providing extra moisturization for your dentures.
+Cleanadent wipes are specially formulated to remove food particles, odor-causing bacteria, and denture adhesive.
+They also clean your palate and gums while providing extra moisturization for your dentures.